artemkv/artemkv.github.io/cryptocurrencies.md

 ## Chaumian e-cach

 - The scheme conceived by David Chaum in 1983
-- Instead of bank choosing SN (digital coin), we allow Alice to generate her SN herself
+- Instead of bank choosing `SN` (digital coin), we allow Alice to generate her `SN` herself
-- This SN should be random and long enough to make sure no one else will generate the same SN
+- This `SN` should be random and long enough to make sure no one else will generate the same `SN`
-- Alice then sends the SN to the bank to approve it
+- Alice then sends the `SN` to the bank to approve it
-- The bank sends Alice a digital signature for her SN
+- The bank sends Alice a digital signature for her `SN`
-- Except instead of sending the plain SN, Alice "blinds" the SN by adding extra randomness
+- Except instead of sending the plain `SN`, Alice "blinds" the `SN` by adding extra randomness
-- So in fact, Alice sends b(SN) to the bank, and bank replies with Sig(b(SN))
+- So in fact, Alice sends `b(SN)` to the bank, and bank replies with `Sig(b(SN))`
-- The blind signing is designed in a way that allows Alice to remove blinding factor and obtain Sig(SN) and plain SN
+- The blind signing is designed in a way that allows Alice to remove blinding factor and obtain `Sig(SN)` and plain `SN`
-- Alice then gives Sig(SN),SN pair to Bob, who sends this data to the bank, to verify the validity
+- Alice then gives `Sig(SN),SN` pair to Bob, who sends this data to the bank, to verify the validity
-- The bank keeps track of every SN used
+- The bank keeps track of every `SN` used
-- So the Bank is still responsible to verify the validity of SN, however, when Bob redeems the coin, the Bank has no means to know that the coin came from Alice
+- So the Bank is still responsible to verify the validity of `SN`, however, when Bob redeems the coin, the Bank has no means to know that the coin came from Alice
 - But what if Alice gives the same coin to Bob and Charlie?
 How will they know which coin is valid?
-- Interestingly, bank retains enough information to be able to trace back to Alice in that case (and only in that case), creating an incentive for Alice not to do that
+- Interestingly, bank retains enough information to be able to trace back to Alice in that case (and only in that case!), creating an incentive for Alice not to do that
 - So Bob cannot know if the coin was also given to Charlie, but he knows that if this happened, someone would punish Alice

 ### Pros